levizh/my_lvgl_tutorial/midware/lwip/src/apps/httpd/makefsdata/readme.txt

-This directory contains a script ('makefsdata') to create C code suitable for httpd for given html pages (or other files) in a directory.
+﻿This directory contains a script ('makefsdata') to create C code suitable for httpd for given html pages (or other files) in a directory.

 There is also a plain C console application doing the same and extended a bit.